The Summary Pane

 A game or app with a high memory footprint is more liable to crash or be shut down by the operating system, especially if other, background tasks leave the available memory in short supply.
 What's more, a game or app that shows steadily increasing Memory Usage across session duration may be suffering from a memory leak.

 To help you spot memory problems quickly, the Summary pane reports two metrics: Average Memory Usage and Peak Memory Usage.
 The former describes the average RAM footprint across the session, while the latter represents that highest observed footprint.
 In both cases, a lower figure generally reflects better optimisation.
 If there is a very big gap between the Average and Peak readings, then it’s possible that there is a memory leak, since in general, we’d expect an app’s memory footprint to be quite steady across the session duration.

 Users with limited data plans are increasingly wary of apps and games that generate large amounts of network traffic.
 In addition, excessive network activity can be associated with slow-downs (including increased wait times) and increase power usage.
-For this reason, lower figures in both the Network Upload and Network Download boxes on the Summary pane are generally better.
+For this reason, lower figures in both the Total Network Downloaded and Total Data Uploaded boxes on the Summary pane are generally better.